Icinga/icinga2/doc/4-monitoring-remote-systems.md

 > You don't need any features (DB IDO, Livestatus) or user interfaces on the remote client.
 > Install them only if you're planning to use them.

-Once the package installation succeeded, use the `node wizard` cli command to install a new Icinga 2 node as client setup.
+Once the package installation succeeded, use the `node wizard` CLI command to install a new Icinga 2 node as client setup.

 You'll need the following configuration details: